0xVolt/cemetery-of-culture/year-3/neural-networks/4-multilayer-perceptron-backprop/README.md

 The training data set, (train.csv), has 785 columns.
 The first column, called "label", is the digit that was drawn by the user.
 The rest of the columns contain the pixel-values of the associated image.

-Each pixel column in the training set has a name like pixelx, where x is an integer between 0 and 783, inclusive.
+Each pixel column in the training set has a name like pixel-x, where x is an integer between 0 and 783, inclusive.
 To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27, inclusive.
-Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).
+Then pixel-x is located on row i and column j of a 28 x 28 matrix, (indexing by zero).

 For example, pixel31 indicates the pixel that is in the fourth column from the left, and the second row from the top, as in the ascii-diagram below.